paul-grozav/source.paul.grozav.info/kb/linux/cryptography.md

 #### 4.2.
 RSA public key
 The RSA was the first format that was invented and it consists in two integers, the modulus(n) and the public exponent(e).
-This is how you can generate an RSA public key based on a private key, and how the RSA public key looks like:
+This key is encoded using a `PKCS#1 RSAPublicKey` structure.
+And this is how you can generate an RSA public key based on a private key, and how the RSA public key looks like:
 ```bash
 paul:test> openssl rsa -in ./private.key -RSAPublicKey_out -out ./public.key.rsa